AnonymousHacker1279/ImmersiveWeapons/README.md

 - This is open source.
 If you want to port to old versions or to another loader, that's fine, but I cannot help with that.
 - This is NOT to be reposted to any mod reposting websites.
-The only places you should download this mod are the CurseForge page, and this GitHub repository. #StopModReposts
+The only places you should download this mod are the CurseForge page, the Modrinth page, or this GitHub repository. #StopModReposts

 [Interested in the development of this project, or just want to hang out?
 Join the Official Discord server](https://discord.gg/WNMCTg7TsT)